 The Mammoth Mountain Sign at 11,053 Feet

-The Mammoth Mountain Sign at 11,053 Feet There has been several signs over the years at the top of Mammoth Mountain to mark the 11,053-foot peak.
+There have been several signs over the years at the top of Mammoth Mountain to mark the 11,053-foot peak.

 Many people take the scenic ride up to see the views and get their pictures taken by this iconic large sign.